DragosTrandafir/Caesars_cipher_Personal_Project/README.md

 You can run this project by simply downloading the .rar file and running the main.cpp file in a C++ IDE.
 !!!
 The distribution.txt file should also be included in your project.
 You can also just download the main.cpp and the distribution.txt files and run the main in Visual Studio Community or any other IDE.
+(please input only a part of the example cipher - 10 words or something like that - because the string which contains the cipher has a certain maximum capacity)
 ![Capture2](https://github.com/DragosTrandafir/Caesars_cipher/assets/62999548/cda63db3-3058-4408-8f54-fc28c8cedbc9)
 ![Capture3](https://github.com/DragosTrandafir/Caesars_cipher/assets/62999548/e631d32c-e2a9-46b0-82ba-75572103a4e2)
 ![Capture4](https://github.com/DragosTrandafir/Caesars_cipher/assets/62999548/a3538147-8dd2-40b3-83ed-687ea424d334)